CaroSerrano/torneo_voley_mixto/README.en.md

 ---

-## 👩‍💻 About Me

-I'm a autodidact web developer.
-This project is part of my portfolio, where I apply good development practices, secure authentication, robust data validation, and full ownership of the development process.
+## 📬 Contact

+If you'd like to know more about this project or about me, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/paula-carolina-serrano) or check out more of my work on [GitHub](https://github.com/CaroSerrano).

 ---

-## 📬 Contact

-If you'd like to know more about this project or about me, feel free to reach out via [LinkedIn](#) or check out more of my work on [GitHub](#).
+This project is licensed under CC BY-NC 4.0.
+See [LICENSE.md](./LICENSE.md) for more details.